 AS A SPORTSWRITER, I’M BIG ON PERCENTAGES AND NUMBERS.
 YOU TELL ME SOMEONE IS A 90 PERCENT FREE THROW SHOOTER AND I FIGURE HE’S MAKING THE NEXT FREE THROW.
 WE WERE BASICALLY A 10 PERCENT FREE THROW SHOOTER.

 Kelly was monitored weekly by Regional One Health’s team of specialists.
 And every week the tear grew.
 The plan was to attempt a repair between 18 and 20 weeks.
 At about 20 weeks in, something changed.
-A small layer of myometrium – the smooth uterus muscle – formed over the tear just before Dr. Samson planned to do surgery.
+A small layer of myometrium – the smooth uterus muscle – formed over the tear just before surgery.
 A barrier of sorts had formed, possibly buying more time.

-Meanwhile, Dr. Samson asked the couple about delivering the baby at Regional One Health.
-Gary hadn’t thought about it before, but it didn’t take much for Dr. Samson to convince them about his great relationship with the large team of professionals who would assist in the delivery.
+Meanwhile, doctors asked the couple about delivering the baby at Regional One Health.
+Gary hadn’t thought about it before, but it didn’t take much to convince them about the great relationship with the large team of professionals who would assist in the delivery.

 An Emergency Delivery